 Rates are detailed below.
 Financial support to attend SMAD Camp is readily available for those on lower incomes, please contact the office for more information.

 |For Each Child||Fee|

 Please note that SMAD Camp only offers full week places.
-Part-time places are not offered this year.
+Part-time places are not offered.

 What Parents are saying about SMAD Camp

 Our three children absolutely loved your camp.
 They all can’t wait for the next one.
 We thought that our eldest who has just turned 11 might find the camp a little boring but to our surprise he couldn’t get enough, he loved it.
 Well done to everyone involved.
 The camp was brilliant.